LiaPlayground/BerLearn-Talk-2019/README.md

 1. **PWA** : Progressive Web App

        --{{0}}--
-   The next step is to implement a PWA, a webs
+   The next step is to implement a PWA, a website that can be installed on SmartPhones and tablets, which can be used offline as well as the courses, which only have to be loaded once.

-2. More distribution
+2. More distribution & communication

        --{{1}}--
-   todo
+   What is currently missing, is the possibility for shared classrooms, chats, and more, where teachers see the results of quizzes and surveys and can interact freely with students in their group.

 # Original Demo